 Flaws are further evident in the color choices of many “gender neutral” collections.
 H&M, for instance, chose to use a predominantly beige, grey, and denim color scheme to highlight its seemingly smart ideas about what it thought gender neutrality was, giving many of the garments the illusion of being sack-like on female models and unflattering on their bodies.
-H&M executives are quoted as saying they wanted the garments to be large as to fit both body types, but I cannot help but think about the feminist implications of a female-bodied person who is physically lost in the masses of fast fashion fabric in an outfit that has not been made for their body.
+Its executives have been quoted as saying they wanted the garments to be large as to fit both body types.
+I cannot help but think about the feminist implications of a female-bodied person who is physically lost in the masses of fast fashion fabric in an outfit that has not been made for their body.
 This project made to cover bodies, not celebrate them.
 Gender diversity is about embodying gender in all of its intricacies.
-Denim United aimed at a flat line.

 When Zara created its Ungendered line in 2016, the Spanish giant took a similar approach, using denim as the key point of entry for the customer, as well as unassuming color choices for hoodies and tee shirts.
 Female models drown in huge tee shirts, jeans, and hoodies, while male models fill them out nicely, creating an unequal power dynamic in advertising due to the fact it appears the female models simply have borrowed the male models’ clothes.
 Yet, where are their own clothes?
 Why do women never get to own things, only borrow, even in design?